Medicare Part A is considered hospital insurance. It covers inpatient stays at:

 - religious nonmedical healthcare institutions

-You must be admitted as an inpatient at one of these facilities to be covered under Part A. If you’re not formally admitted as an inpatient, the services received will be considered outpatient care.
+To receive coverage under Part A, you must be admitted as an inpatient at the hospital or other treatment center.
+If you’re not formally admitted as an inpatient, the services received will be considered outpatient care, which is covered under Part B.

-Because of this, it’s always important to ask your doctor or caregiver if you’re an inpatient or an outpatient on each day.
-This can have implications for which parts of your stay are and are not covered under Part A.
+Because of this, it’s always important to ask your doctor or caregiver if you’re an inpatient or an outpatient during your stay.
+Your inpatient or outpatient status can affect how long your stay will be covered and how much you may pay in deductibles and coinsurance costs.

 - a disability